-If a pallet is too wide to fit through a doorway, see Moving Dimensions (D40147).
+If a pallet is too wide to fit through a doorway, see Moving Dimensions.
+Or, if you have the optional Moving Kit (PN 31333), see the documentation included with the product.

 3.1.3 Operator Workstation Reference

 The typical operator workstation is the area in front of the enclosure doors and the Controller Arm, as shown in the following image.